wg-perception/capture/doc/source/index.rst

 evenly distributed in a view pose sphere.

 Run the capture program in preview mode and make sure the pose of the pattern is displayed and the mask of the object non-empty (it should display the initial image by replacing anything but the object with black).
+The mask represents everything that is in a cylinder centered at the pose object and with dimensions specified through the command line.
+This is what clusters the object out and that is fed for training.

 .. toggle_table::
     :arg1: Non-ROS